 Note that a Curator may ask why you are unable to make use of the default licenses.
 For other licensing terms not found here, or for customized data use licenses, contact email@example.com.

-To add a collaborator start or resume a submission from the Data Publication Dashbaord..
-Advance until you get to the collaborate step and enter their email address and click on the invite button.
-They will be notified by email that they have a new submission to collaborate on with a link to accept your invitation.
-They can also accept your invitation on the Data Publication Dashbaord.
-You will get an email when they accept your invitation.
+To add a collaborator, start or resume a submission from the Data Publication Dashboard.
+Navigate to the Collaborate step, enter their email address, and click on the "Invite" button.
+They will receive an email notification with a link to accept your invitation.

 A contact name and email address for the dataset administrator is required for every submission.
 This information is not shown publicly.
 It is used for two purposes: